-First, following all the general electronic security guidelines can help you protect your computer and your information.
+Start by following the general electronic security guidelines we’ve outlined to help you protect your computer and your information.

-Next, communicating with your Upwork clients and freelancers via Upwork Messages will allow us to assist in protecting your security.
+Keeping communication with other users on Upwork will also allow us to assist in protecting your security.

 Tips to Spot Email Scams